crio-do/Introductory-Reading-Material/README.md

 Crash Course [Video] - https://www.youtube.com/watch?v=D26eEw7dI-c

+cURL to postman  [Video] - https://www.youtube.com/watch?v=v1T_5AbdlNc

+postman to cURL  [Video] - https://www.youtube.com/watch?v=0LFKxiATLNQ
+(skip to 10:40 and see how to get a cURL code snippet from postman)

 **What should you learn?
 Prerequisite for the program**
 - [ ] How to use Postman GUI to send HTTP requests?
 - [ ] How to create collections in Postman?
-- [ ] How to import Curl commands in Postman?
+- [ ] How to import cURL commands in Postman?

 ## <a name='Language'></a>Language